 Nebo D. Lukovich

-We are encountering various immature or spiritually unconscious beings all the time.
+We are encountering various immature, stubborn or spiritually unconscious beings all the time.
 They can be little children, animals or even grown up people with mental or emotional issues.
 Although most of the time these interactions can be lovely and amusing, they can also turn out to be extremely challenging, as these beings are ignorant and don’t care much about our expectations or socially suitable behavior.

 If we find their behavior unacceptable, we might try every possible known method of persuasion, we may try to talk with them, entice them or anything else, to no avail.
 They will continue with the same or even worse conduct.

 In many cases, we are tempted to react inappropriately.
-We can become desperate, can get angry, even aggressive.
+We can become desperate, get angry, even aggressive.
 But that certainly doesn’t help at all.
 The child, or our lovely pet, acts defensively and the situation gets worse.
 Whatever we do, it doesn’t help.
 They simply cannot understand us.
 Even if they understand the language itself, they don’t get our point or simply overlook it.

 What can we do after all?